bLeYeNk/X1Coin/README.md

 Community Governance: Embraces decentralized governance mechanisms for active community participation Transparent Communication: Committed to open communication with the community through regular updates and clear documentation Scalability and Accessibility: Shorter block time and responsive difficulty adjustment contribute to enhanced scalability and user accessibility

+<p>Fixed the Code for key words that would unlock and potentionally open wallets with 12 seed word pharases.</p>